SayuruA/singular_phyx/Notes.md

 - **How they work:** The code is copied and embedded into the final executable during the linking phase, resulting in a larger executable that does **not** depend on external library files at runtime.
 - **Format:** Also compiled into machine-readable binary.

+### Polymorphism - Miscellaneous
+- Use virtual and default on base class destructors.
+This will ensure derived class destructors are called correctly, from top-most derived class down to base class.

 ---

 **Summary:**